cardboardcode/cardboardcode.github.io/_posts/2024-03-02-pyautogui_design_patterns.md

 ---

-This article contains `.py` python snippets that calls `PyAutoGUI` functions that automates mouse and keyboard movements.
+This article contains plug-and-play `.py` python snippets that calls `PyAutoGUI` functions that automates mouse and keyboard movements.

+This also aims to highlight design patterns you could use to observe during your own tedious computer-related workflow and thus automate easily.

 ## Use Cases